atsuoishimoto/simple_flask_server/README.md

 -   Serves files from a specified directory.
 -   Lists directory contents if `index.html` or `index.htm` is not found.
 -   Redirects to add a trailing slash for directories.
+-   Extends server functionality by loading external Python files.
+-   Dynamically adds routes from a command-line string.

 ## Installation